Anujjha1031/BigSpicy/README.md

 To specify the location of the final.pb file, go to bigspicy.py file and search for "def withoptions()" function.
 Change the "output_dir" variable to your desired path.

 # Generating whole-module spice file
+The protobuf file that we have generated in the previous step and PDK spice file are then used to make a whole module spice model.
+We then pass the --flatten_spice argument to convert the whole module spice model into transistor level spice.
 After generating the "final.pb" file, we now generate the spice file("spice.sp" in this case) for our design which can be further used to run tests.
 This step takes the pdks, and the design as input and gives the spice file as output.
 To generate the spice file, follow the below steps in BigSpicy directory: